How do I reserve a table for my organization?

 You can post signs inside McElroy, Stuart, or Corcoran with the approval of the manager.
-Email Megan O'Neill for approval.
+Email Megan O'Neill via the link below for approval.
 You can't post signs on surfaces that are glass or painted.

 Can my organization sell items like tickets or t-shirts?

 You can't sell items in dining halls, but you can advertise your fundraiser through posters, flyers, etc.

 Approved tables are for advertising or signup purposes only.
 If you are trying to sell tickets or t-shirts, you can only advertise that they are for sale someplace outside of a dining hall and promote what they are for.

 You cannot request or accept any funds in dining halls.

 Student organizations can fundraise for service trips in the dining halls by collecting Dining Dollars.
 These groups need to be approved by the Volunteer and Service Learning Center.

 You can also raise funds through Cookies for a Cause.
 Student groups with the proper credentials (school sponsored with an advisor) can sign up to sell bags of a dozen mini chocolate chip cookies at late night.
 Students purchasing cookies can pay with their meal plans.